DigitalHolography/DopplerView/README.md

 * Automatic dependency resolution and selective recomputation
 * A model registry with HuggingFace integration
 * CLI execution
-* A Streamlit-based GUI
+* A Streamlit-based GUI, for dynamic debugging
+* A tkinter-based App used for deployement, with minimal and advanced UI

 ---

 # Overview

-HoloSegment operates on **Holodoppler acquisition folders**, not single `.holo` files.
+DopplerView operates on **Holodoppler acquisition folders**.

 The pipeline processes spectral moments derived from Doppler holograms and performs:

-1. **Folder loading**

-   * Reads Holodoppler folder structure
-   * Loads configuration files
-   * Initializes runtime context

-2. **Moment extraction**

-   * Loads spectral moments (e.g., M0 full-field image)

-3. **Preprocessing**
+1. **Preprocessing**

-   * Image normalization
+   * Image normalization, flat-field correction and optional registration.
-   * Optional registration
-   * Preparation for model inference

-4. **Optic disc detection**
+2. **Optic disc detection**

+   * Using model publicly available on [huggingface](https://huggingface.co/DigitalHolography/EyeFlow_OpticDiscDetector).

-5. **Binary vessel segmentation**
+3. **Binary vessel segmentation**

-   * Deep learning–based vessel mask extraction
+   * Deep learning–based vessel mask extraction, of retinal and choroidal vessels.
+   * Using model publicly available on [huggingface](https://huggingface.co/collections/DigitalHolography/doppler-retinal-vessel-segmentation), trained with M0 images available on [huggingface](https://huggingface.co/datasets/DigitalHolography/HoloDopplerSegISBI).

-6. **Pulse analysis**
+4. **Pulse analysis**

-   * Temporal signal analysis using vessel masks
+   * Computation of diastolic/systolic frames and temporal correlation map using the arterial signal obtained with the pre-classified arteries, following the strategy described in [Dubosc, Marius, et al. "Improving segmentation of retinal arteries and veins using cardiac signal in doppler holograms." arXiv preprint arXiv:2511.14654 (2025).](https://arxiv.org/abs/2511.14654)

-7. **Artery/vein semantic segmentation**
+5. **Artery/vein semantic segmentation**

-   * Classification of vessels into arteries and veins
+   * Following the strategy described in [the same paper](https://arxiv.org/abs/2511.14654).
+   * Using models publicly available on [huggingface](https://huggingface.co/collections/DigitalHolography/doppler-retinal-vessel-segmentation).
+The different models used in the pipelines are indicated in [models.yaml](config/models.yaml).
+   * The dataset used for training is publicly available on [huggingface](https://huggingface.co/datasets/DigitalHolography/HoloDopplerSegISBI), with the M0 images and temporal cues already computed.

+6. **Estimation of the velicity in the retinal vessels**

+   * Using the forward scattering model described in [Fischer, Yann, et al. "Retinal arterial blood flow measured by real-time Doppler holography at 33,000 frames per second."
+2024 16th Biomedical Engineering International Conference (BMEiCON).
+IEEE, 2024.](https://ieeexplore.ieee.org/abstract/document/10896274)

+7. **ArterialWaveformAnalysisStep**

+   * Per-beat signal analysis

 The entire workflow is implemented as a **Directed Acyclic Graph (DAG)** with automatic dependency resolution and fingerprint-based cache validation.

----

-# Key Features

-## Deterministic Execution

-Each pipeline step computes a unique fingerprint based on:

-* Relevant configuration
-* Input data

-If configuration or inputs change, only the necessary steps are recomputed.

----

-## Modular Step System

-Each step:

-* Declares required inputs
-* Declares produced outputs
-* Runs only when dependencies are satisfied

-The DAG engine guarantees:

-* No cyclic dependencies
-* No duplicate output producers
-* Stable execution order

----

-## Model Registry

-Models are defined declaratively in a YAML registry and:

-* Downloaded automatically from HuggingFace
-* Version-controlled via repository revision
-* Loaded lazily
-* Switchable per task at runtime

-Supported formats:

-* PyTorch (`.pt`)
-* ONNX (`.onnx`)

 ---